-- (a) In addition to the training requirements in sSection 5906357, the administratorlicensee shall ensure that direct care staff complete a minimum of 205 hours of continuing education on an annual basis covering, but not limited to, the subjects specified in Section 5906357(a). - (b) Enhanced Behavioral Supports Homes shall provide five (5) hours of competency-based continuing education in the areas of person-centered practices, positive behavioral supports, trauma-informed care, and cultural competency which may be counted towards the required hours in Subsection (a). - (1)(c) For Enhanced Behavioral Supports Homes licensed as group homes, 10 of the continuing education hours required by Title 22, California Code of Regulations, Section 84065(j) may be counted towards the required hours in Subsection (a). - (bd) The administrator licensee shall require that direct care staff complete additional continuing education, as necessary, to ensure the continued health and safety of each consumer. - (ee) Successful completion of the competency-based training and passage of the competency test required by Sections 59063(e)57(f) satisfies the direct care staff continuing education requirements specified in subdivision (a) for the year in which the training is satisfactorily completed.
+(a) In addition to the training requirements in sSection 5906357, the administratorlicensee shall ensure that direct care staff complete a minimum of 205 hours of continuing education on an annual basis covering, but not limited to, the subjects specified in Section 5906357(a).

+(b) Enhanced Behavioral Supports Homes shall provide five (5) hours of competency-based continuing education in the areas of person-centered practices, positive behavioral supports, trauma-informed care, and cultural competency which may be counted towards the required hours in Subsection (a).

+(1)(c) For Enhanced Behavioral Supports Homes licensed as group homes, 10 of the continuing education hours required by Title 22, California Code of

+Regulations, Section 84065(j) may be counted towards the required hoursin Subsection (a).

+(bd) The administrator licensee shall require that direct care staff complete additional continuing education, as necessary, to ensure the continued health and safety of each consumer.

+(ee) Successful completion of the competency-based training and passage of the competency test required by Sections 59063(e)57(fe) satisfies the direct care staff continuing education requirements specified in subdivisionSubsection (a) for the year in which the training is satisfactorily completed.

-- (df) The administrator In addition to the training requirements in Subsection (a), the licensee shall ensure that direct care staff renew the 16 hours of emergency intervention training required in Section 5906357(b) annually. - (g) The administrator shall ensure a minimum of 20 minutes of monthly emergency intervention refresher staff training is provided by a qualified instructor pursuant to Title 22, Section 85165(c), which may be counted towards the required hours in Subsection (f).
-The refresher training must: - (1) Focus on one of the emergency intervention and de-escalation strategies including the techniques the staff will use to prevent injury and maintain safety of consumers who are a danger to self or others. - (2) Emphasize trauma-informed positive behavioral supports and techniques that are alternatives to physical restraint. - (3) Include practicing supine restraint holds if the use of supine restraint is approved as a part of the facility Emergency Intervention Plan at least once per quarter in one of the required monthly refreshers mentioned in Subsection (g). - (h) Requirements to maintain certification or licensure, as required in Sections 59054 and 59055, may be utilized to meet fifty percent of the continuing education hours required in Section 59058(a) when the subject matter is related to the population served for the year in which the training is satisfactorily completed.
+(df) The administrator In addition to the training requirements in Subsection (a), the licensee shall ensure that direct care staff renew the 16 hours of emergency intervention training required in Section 5906357(b) annually.

+(g) The administrator shall ensure a minimum of 20 minutes of monthly emergency intervention refresher staff training is provided by a qualified instructor pursuant to Title 22, California Code of Regulations, Section 85165(c), which may be counted towards the required hours in Subsection (f).
+The refresher training must:

+(1) Focus on one of the emergency intervention and de-escalation strategies including the techniques the direct care staff will use to prevent serious injury and maintain safety of consumers who are a danger to self or others,; and

+(2) Emphasize trauma-informed positive behavioral supports and techniques that are alternatives to physical restraint.

+(3)(h) At least once per quarter in one of the monthly refresher trainings referenced in Subsection (g), the administrator shall require practice of Include practicing supine restraint holds, if the use of supine restraint is approved as a part of the facility Emergency Intervention Plan-at least once per quarter in one of the required monthly refreshers mentioned in Subsection (g).

+(h) Requirements to maintain certification or licensure, as required in Sections 59054 and 59055, may be utilized to meet fifty percent of the continuing education hours required in Section 59058(a) when the subject matter is related to the population served for the year in which the training is satisfactorily completed.
 NOTE: Authority cited: Section 4684.86, Welfare and Institutions Code.
 Reference: Section 4684.86, Welfare and Institutions Code.